-Once the viability assessment has been completed and approved by the CSDM, then the completed (KC24) must be sent to the kinship care administration email box with any additional information concerning the child, e.g. date of any court proceedings, care plan and chronology and any other assessments on the child which may assist the fostering officer in considering the child's needs in relation to the proposed carer's ability to meet the child's needs.
+Once the viability assessment has been completed and approved by the CSDM, then the completed form (viability or KC24) must be sent to the kinship care administration email box with any additional information concerning the child, e.g. date of any court proceedings, care plan and chronology and any other assessments on the child which may assist the supervising social worker in considering the child's needs in relation to the proposed carer's ability to meet the child's needs.
 Forms (KC24C) Agreement to disclose an assessment to the court and (KC24B) Consent to confidential enquiries must also be forwarded to the kinship care administration email box (these forms to be used alongside either a viability or KC24 form).

-The kinship carer assessment will be allocated to a kinship care fostering officer who will undertake the kinship care assessment within a 16 week period or within the timescales of the court timetable wherever possible.
+The kinship carer assessment will be allocated to a kinship care supervising social worker who will undertake the kinship care assessment within a 16 week period or within the timescales of the court timetable wherever possible.

 4. Temporary Approval of Immediate Placements of Children Looked After with Family and Friends Connected Person(s)

 The Care Planning, Placement and Case Review Regulations 2010 describes Connected Person(s) as an individual who is a relative, friend or other person connected with the child.
 Before any placement with a relative or friend who is not already approved as a foster carer is made, the approval of the Head of Service is required.